netuno-org/doc/docs/academy/cluar/actions.md

 sidebar_label: Actions
 ---

+How to create and reuse CTAs (buttons/links) associated with components.

 ## Introduction

 An **Action** is, at its core, a reusable **CTA** (call-to-action) — a button/link with title, text, image and a destination (`link`) — that can be associated with [Components](/docs/academy/cluar/components/overview) such as Banner, Content, Listing, Slider (on its items) and Functionality.